 How many?
 Take a look at the graphic below and see for yourself.

-Check out this map and see how data aggregators work in the local search ecosystem.
+How do data aggregators work?
+Check out this map to see how they work in the local search ecosystem.

 If you’ve ever spotted your business information on an online listings site and said, “Wait a sec — I didn’t put this here!”, it’s very likely it came from a data aggregator.
 What are data aggregators thinking doing this?